namshi/roger/README.md

 ## Tests

-There are currently no tests and it's a shame :)
+There are currently no automated tests and it's a shame :)

 As of now we didn't find a good way / method to run the whole server and check how it behaves in